jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 It’s worth bearing in mind that the point of all of this is to create music.
 To create art, beauty, expression.

-An art form need not be mastered before creating the art.
+An art form need not be mastered before creating art.
 The reason for study and practice is the hope of making more beautiful music.
 The music is the point,